 The Zebediela Nickel Project extends over three separate adjacent prospecting rights in the Limpopo Province of South Africa.
-All three rights are now held by Lesogo Platinum Uitloop Pty ("LPU"), which in turn is 100% owned by UML.
+All three rights are now held by Lesego Platinum Uitloop Pty ("LPU"), which in turn is 100% owned by UML and which in turn is 100% owned by Zeb Nickel Company (Pty) Ltd. from 6 November 2020.